-Traveling to Kyrgyzstan after several weeks in Uzbekistan, I was struck by how dining in Kyrgyzstan was varied and had homespun charm of Kyrgyz food.
+Traveling to Kyrgyzstan after several weeks in Uzbekistan, I was struck by how dining in Kyrgyzstan was varied and had such homespun charm.
 From my first meal in Bishkek—in a restaurant with a nautical theme—to a memorable feast in a yurt in the countryside near the end of the journey, there were surprises.

 Bishkek’s varied influences

 At Captain Nemo’s, a starter of pumpkin soup, and a main course of fish en papillote was distinctly European.
 There was even a table-top rotating spice rack, filled with goodies to give a bit of zing to the dishes.
 It was a just-right change of pace after the somewhat predictable meals I’d had in neighboring Uzbekistan.

 Another meal, a four-course dinner in Bishkek, began with an array of cold dishes that were well seasoned, with flavors balanced to perfection.
 When we exclaimed at the Chinese influences, our guide insisted that we were having true Kyrgyz food, influenced yes, but Kyrgyz.
 It was a treat of a meal, washed down with options of tea, local beer or vodka.